nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2c.
+The given input parameters is invalid.
+    * 2c1.
+FAST shows an error message.
+    * 2c2.
+FAST shows an example of add contact command to user.

+      Use case ends.

+* 2d.
 An appointment has already been scheduled.
-    * 2c1.
+    * 2d1.
 FAST shows an error message.

       Use case ends.